GhostofGoes/getmac/README.md

 [![asciicast](https://asciinema.org/a/n3insrxfyECch6wxtJEl3LHfv.png)](https://asciinema.org/a/n3insrxfyECch6wxtJEl3LHfv)

 ## Features
-* Pure-Python
+* Pure-Python (no compiled C-extensions required!)
-* Supports Python 2.6+, 3.4+, pypy, and pypy3
+* Supports CPython 2.6+ and 3.4+, pypy and pypy3, IronPython, and Jython
-* No dependencies
+* Lightweight, with no dependencies and a small package size
-* Small size
+* Can be dropped into a project as a standalone .py file
-* Can be used as an independent .py file
+* Provides a simple command line tool (when installed as a package)
-* Simple terminal tool (when installed as a package)
+* MIT licensed!

 # Usage